jigx-com/jigx-docs-examples/docs/Expressions/Predicate Queries.md

 updatedAt: Mon Jul 31 2023 09:13:59 GMT+0000 (Coordinated Universal Time)
 ---

-Use <a href="https://docs.jsonata.org/predicate" target="_blank">JSONata Predicate Queries</a> at any location path; the selected items can be filtered using a predicate - **\<expr>** where expr evaluates to a Boolean value.
+Use [JSONata Predicate Queries](https://docs.jsonata.org/predicate) at any location path; the selected items can be filtered using a predicate - **\<expr>** where expr evaluates to a Boolean value.
 With that, you can select values from the array based on the specific type set as the predicate expression.

 ## Configuration